opensearch-project/documentation-website/_security-analytics/log-types-reference/gworkspace.md

 # Google Workspace

-The `gworkspace` log types monitors Google Workspace log entries such as the following:
+The `gworkspace` log type monitors Google Workspace log entries, such as the following:

 - Admin actions
 - Group and group membership actions
-- Any event related to log ins.
+- Events related to logins

 The following code snippet contains all the `raw_field` and `ecs` mappings for this log type: